 Since 1983, GWSD has maintained an Industrial Waste Pretreatment Program to monitor and control the discharged wastes of industrial users to the public sewer system.
 This program is a requirement of the Federal Clean Water Act and the Regional Water Quality Control Board.
 The program ensures the continued effective operation of the collection system, treatment plant, and the protection of collection system workers.

 District Operations and Staff

-Goleta West Sanitary District is operated by a total staff of six who are responsible for daily operations, ongoing maintenance, and upgrades to the system as well as the implementation of various environmental programs such as street sweeping and waste water quality testing.
+Goleta West Sanitary District is operated by a total staff of seven who are responsible for daily operations, ongoing maintenance, and upgrades to the system as well as the implementation of various environmental programs such as street sweeping and waste water quality testing.
 GWSD is committed to having a highly trained and knowledgeable staff.
 The entire staff holds Collection System Maintenance Certification through the California Water Environment Association in addition to other professional wastewater related certifications and credentials.
 Additionally, the District is proud of its award-winning safety record.